ClaudiuChelcea/BasicOpenWorld-Unity/README.md

-# Unity-project
+# 3D-Unity-Game
-Unity project used for learning hands-on using this game engine.
+Game created in unity used for learning hands-on using this game engine.